 What's happened

-The administration has moved to offload civil rights enforcement and special education to other federal agencies.
-The changes are presented as reducing bureaucracy, but advocates warn they may delay justice for students with disabilities and minority students.
-Some families are already pursuing discrimination cases elsewhere as the backlog of cases grows.
+The administration has moved to transfer civil rights enforcement and special education duties to other federal agencies, framing the changes as reducing bureaucracy.
+Critics warn the shifts may delay justice for students with disabilities and minority students, while some families pursue discrimination cases elsewhere.

 What's behind the headline?